oseparovic/SlidingIntroScreen/README.md

 ## Licensing
 This library is licenced under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.

+## Dependencies and Attribution
+This library uses the following open source libraries as level 1 dependencies:
+- [Android Support Library](https://developer.android.com/topic/libraries/support-library/index.html), licensed under the Apache 2.0 license.
+- [Android Utilities](https://github.com/MatthewTamlin/AndroidUtilities), licensed under the Apache 2.0 license.

+The above left image depicts part of [an app](https://play.google.com/store/apps/details?id=com.mrd.food) which was created using this library.
+The content shown in the image is owned by the [Mr D Food](https://www.mrdfood.com) company, who has kindly allowed it to be used in this repository.
+As such, the associated files are strictly excluded from the terms of [the license](LICENSE).

 ## Compatibility
 This library is compatible with Android 11 and up.
 The 3.0.0 update breaks compatibility with previous versions of the library.
 The 3.2.0 deprecates a few methods in IntroActivity.